arsm/MPLSTM/README.md

 ## Preparing datasets

-Datasets are stored as multi-resolution TFRecords, similar to the [original StyleGAN](https://github.com/NVlabs/stylegan).
+The OuluVS2, Light Field Faces in the Wild (LFFW) and Light Field Face Constrained (LFFC) datasets are stored as multi-resolution TFRecords, similar to the [original StyleGAN](https://github.com/NVlabs/stylegan).
 Each dataset consists of multiple `*.tfrecords` files stored under a common directory, e.g., `~/datasets/ffhq/ffhq-r*.tfrecords`.
 In the following sections, the datasets are referenced using a combination of `--dataset` and `--data-dir` arguments, e.g., `--dataset=ffhq --data-dir=~/datasets`.

 ## Citation